-ARGENTINA

-INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2012 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+ARGENTINA INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Argentina remain on the Priority Watch List in 2012.
+Special 301 Recommendation: IIPA recommends that Argentina remain on the Priority Watch List in 2013.

-Executive Summary1: Digital piracy in Argentina is widespread and takes many forms.
-The rise in online piracy has not diminished the piracy of hard goods found at street fairs such as the public market near Buenos Aires known as "La Salada"; indeed, smaller "saladitas" are appearing in the region based on the same model.
-End-user piracy of business software applications, especially in corporate settings, causes serious economic harm, and the Argentine government should review its agencies' use and procurement of computer software to ensure that legal software is being used.
+Executive Summary1: Argentina's leadership has demonstrated an alarming degree of indifference toward the country's high levels of piracy that, over the past year, has culminated in efforts from officials in both the executive and legislative branches that could undermine efforts to tackle this enormous problem.
+Digital piracy in Argentina is widespread and takes many forms.
+The rise in online piracy has not diminished the massive piracy of hard goods found at street fairs such as the public market near Buenos Aires known as "La Salada," which the Argentine Government promotes as a successful commercial model.
+Legislative proposals would eliminate civil and criminal sanctions for unauthorized file-sharing.
+Unlicensed software use by enterprises remains widespread, causing serious economic harm, and the Argentine Government needs to implement policies to ensure government agencies use and procure only legal software.
 Although the copyright industries appreciate the continued cooperation of the police with enforcement raids, only a small number of criminal cases result in final judgments with deterrent sanctions.
 In one positive development, Argentina's courts confirmed indictments of the founders of one of the country's most popular sources of unauthorized content online, the advertising-based website Taringa.net.
 Civil infringement actions suffer from extensive court delays and the lack of a statutory damages remedy.
 The police corps and the judiciary simply lack the resources or the awareness to permit effective enforcement against copyright piracy.
 Government involvement is needed to forge new cooperative solutions to halt the transmission of illegal copyrighted materials on telecommunications networks.
 IIPA urges the Government of Argentina to adopt a comprehensive national strategy aimed at protecting and enforcing the Argentine Copyright Law.

-PRIORITY RECOMMENDED ACTIONS FOR ARGENTINA IN 2012
+PRIORITY RECOMMENDED ACTIONS FOR ARGENTINA IN 2013

-- Commit, at the highest levels of the Argentine Government, to develop and implement a coordinated antipiracy campaign that addresses hard goods and online infringements as a matter of national priority. - Develop processes that enhance cooperation between rights holders and intermediaries in ways that are likely to contribute to a decline in online piracy. - Require that the federal and Buenos Aires provincial governments take appropriate measures to: - Identify distributors of pirate products in public markets and revoke licenses to those points of sale. - Halt the distribution of pirate and counterfeit merchandise at the "La Salada" Fair and similar markets. - Support efforts to issue an executive decree requiring government legalization of current business software, within a balanced and neutral system to select technical solutions and improve procurement practices. - Provide more resources and high-level support for police Internet crime units to address illegal downloading. - Instruct prosecutors to seek deterrent criminal sentences on major piracy cases.
+- Commit, at the highest levels of the Argentine Government, to develop and implement a coordinated antipiracy campaign that addresses hard goods and online infringements as a matter of national priority. - Develop processes that enhance cooperation between rights holders and intermediaries in ways that are likely to contribute to a decline in online piracy. - Require that the federal, provincial, and city governments take appropriate measures to: - Prioritize cleaning up the "La Salada" fair and similar markets to demonstrate political will against the distribution of pirate and counterfeit merchandise. - Identify distributors of pirate products in public markets and revoke licenses to those points of sale. - Support efforts to issue an executive decree mandating legal software use in government agencies and implementing processes to achieve this based on software asset management best practices. - Provide more resources and high-level support for police Internet crime units to address illegal downloading. - Instruct prosecutors to seek deterrent criminal sentences on major piracy cases.
 Encourage judges around the country to resolve these cases expeditiously and to impose deterrent sentences. - Improve border enforcement, partnering with Paraguayan and Brazilian officials to establish a program to inspect goods in-transit for potential pirate product.